OnkelTem/yaklass-progress/README.md

 ### List of tasks

-There are currently three tasks you can run with the script:
+There are currently 4 tasks that you can perform with this script:

-* `sync` - fetching data from Yaklass
+* `sync` - fetching data from Yaklass and store them in the local SQLite database;
-* `list` - printing data currently stored in the database in JSON
+* `list` - printing the contents of the database in JSON format;
-* `publish` - publishing data in a Google Spreadsheet
+* `publish` - publishing the data in a Google Spreadsheet;
+* `testload` - generating random sample data.

 ### Task `sync`